alexunder/X-toys/doc-note/sicp/SICP-Exercise.markdown

 ```

 What behavior will he observe with an interpreter that uses normal-order evaluation?
 Explain your answer.
 (Assume that the evaluation rule for the special form if is the same whether the interpreter is using normal or applicative order: The predicate expression is evaluated first, and the result determines whether to evaluate the consequent or the alternative expression.)

+According to the textbooks, applicative-order evaluation is that the parameter should be calculated before it is passed into the procedure.
+However, normal-order evaluation is kind of policy that the final value of parameter will be calculated when it is needed inside the procedure.